 A Law onto himself

-In the first of a series, Emma Deighan looks at internationally-renowned hospitality figures providing a source of inspiration to the local trade
+In the latest of a series, Emma Deighan looks at internationally-renowned hospitality figures providing a source of inspiration to the local trade

 Nathan Outlaw has generated a global reputation for specialising in fish dishes.
 Here the restaurateur, celebrity chef and acclaimed cook book author chats with Emma Deighan about his inspirations, challenges, the NI culinary map and what’s coming next